ludocode/onramp/docs/virtual-machine.md

 ## Version History

+Version 4: Cleaned up syscall error codes.
+Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
+(Returning zero from `fread` and `fwrite` is now disallowed but the libc will still support it for backwards compatibility.)
+Made other error codes optional (except for `ERROR_GENERIC`) and fully documented the expected error codes for all exceptional conditions in all syscalls.

 Version 3: Added system call count and process info count fields to the PIT.
 Added `alloc` and `free` system calls.

 Version 2: Added system call table, replacing the exit address in the PIT (an address that was assigned to `rip` to exit the program.).
 Removed `sys` instruction.
 Renamed `halt` syscall to `exit`.
 Added `panic` syscall, displacing `time`.

 Version 1: Replaced `cmpu` instruction with `ltu`.
-(The `cmpu` instruction took a destination register and two source mix-type bytes.
-It performed a three-way comparison between the sources.
-It placed 1 in the register if the first source argument was greater than the second; 0xFFFFFFFF if the first was less than the second; and 0 if the source arguments matched.)
+(The `cmpu` instruction performed a three-way comparison returning -1, 0 or 1.)

 Version 0: Initial version.